jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p> To Customize the GitHub Page, which will eventually be their GitHub portfolio, students should follow these steps:</p>

 - After creating username.github.io, students can personalize that page;
-- they should go to page --- username.github.io -- and find the setting link to the top right;
+- They should go to page --- username.github.io -- and find the **setting** link to the top right;

 **UPDATE**: After a month of trial, I think github.io will work for students.
 The students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up: